 prior to initializing the OpenGL/D3D device, otherwise it won't be able to hook the device creation.

 The overlay supports games that use DirectX 7 - 12, OpenGL, Metal, and Vulkan.
 The overlay will not be active in software-rasterized games.

 The overlay is automatically disabled for 'Software' app types.
-If you need the overlay enabled, please Contact Support
+If you need the overlay enabled, you can do so by:

 Activating the overlay from your app